Sasha Pieterse Is Here To Remind Everyone That Body Shaming Hurts, Even When You're Famous

 "Very recently I was diagnosed with PCOS, Polycystic Ovary Syndrome, a hormone imbalance.
 Finally, I knew why this was happening to me."

 This isn't the first time the PLL star has spoken out about body shamers.
-In 2016, the actress penned an Instagram post that clapped back at anyone who criticized her body.
+In 2016, the actress penned an Instagram post that clapped back at anyone who criticised her body.

 "Truly loving yourself is one of the hardest things we as humans can do," Pieterse began in her open letter.
 "We live in a society that literally profits from our self doubt and insecurities.
 Women in particular are judged by their looks [whether] we are in the spotlight or not."